New & Used Rolls-Royce Wraith: In Depth

 2015 Rolls-Royce WraithEnlarge Photo

-The Rolls-Royce Wraith, the newest model from the venerated British luxury marque, is the most powerful car Rolls-Royce has ever built and its first fastback coupe in decades.
-Launched for 2014, its shape and price suggest a competitor for the Bentley Continental GT that really defined the ultra-luxury coupe market a decade ago.
-But suiting the Rolls-Royce marque, the new Wraith is far more expensive, equally as powerful, and comes with a host of features unavailable on the Bentley--which looks almost plebian in comparison to the new entry.
+Launched for 2014, the Wraith has a shape and price that suggest it's a competitor for the Bentley Continental GT, the car that really defined the ultra-luxury coupe market a decade ago.
+But suiting the Rolls-Royce marque, the new Wraith is far more expensive, equally as powerful, and comes with a host of features unavailable on the Bentley--which looks almost plebeian in comparison to the new Roller.

-Rolls-Royce has moved away from its time-honored practice of specifying the power of its engines simply as "adequate," so we know that the Wraith is propelled by a twin-turbocharged V-12 engine of 6.6 liters that produces a substantial 624 horsepower.
-The car--despite its 5,200-pound avoirdupois--is said to accelerate from 0 to 60 mph in no more than 4.4 seconds, a decent figure for a pricey sports coupe, let alone a car with the degree of luxury and reams of features provided by Britain's preeminent luxury brand.
+Rolls-Royce has moved away from its time-honored practice of specifying the power of its engines simply as "adequate," so we know that the Wraith's twin-turbocharged 6.6-liter V-12 engine produces a substantial 624 horsepower.
+The car--despite its 5,200-pound avoirdupois--is said to accelerate from 0 to 60 mph in no more than 4.4 seconds, a decent figure for such a large sports coupe, let alone a car with the degree of luxury and reams of features provided by Britain's preeminent luxury brand.

-The mechanical bits include electronically air-controlled suspension and an eight-speed automatic transmission that uses satellite data to predict the road ahead and ensure that it's always in the correct gear.
-For the record only, fuel efficiency is rated at 15 miles per gallon combined, and the Wraith prefers premium gasoline, thank you very much.
+The mechanical bits include electronically controlled air suspension and an eight-speed automatic transmission that uses satellite data to choose the correct gear for the road ahead.
+Not that buyers are likely to mind, but fuel efficiency is rated at 15 miles per gallon combined, and the Wraith prefers premium gasoline, thank you very much.

 For 2015, the Wraith gets a long list of small tweaks to its standard and optional equipment list, as well as a few new customization options.
 Our favorite has to be the newly available leather boot lining, which would provide the perfect place to rest your equally supple (and assuredly expensive) leather luggage.